All Episodes

 You know, what we all saw that happened in Minneapolis was heartbreaking and terrifying and just so destructive to your soul, to everybody who watched it.

-But then it became a movement that was already planned by a group called Antifa that was taking over the group of protesters that were doing it for the right reasons, and we lost ourselves in the message of it all.
+But then it became a movement that was already planned by a group called Antifa that was taking over the group of protesters that were doing it for the right reasons.

-And it's like we should be unifying over this and looking for solutions.
+And it's like, we should be unifying over this and looking for solutions.

 But they're excusing it.